Hanzecode/Invisible-Credit---Hackathon-project/README.md

 - Python 3.11+
 - Node.js 18+ (for the React frontend)
-- An Anthropic API key
+- An GEMINI API key

 ### 2. Backend Setup